KidneyNation spotlight: going the extra (26.2) miles

 Nearing the end of these long runs, she says, "sometimes I'm thinking 'my legs are really sore right now.'
 But I try to think about how lucky I am able to run when there are so many people who physically cannot, especially those with kidney disease."

 Five years ago, Ellie found out she has focal segmental glomerulosclerosis (FSGS), a rare disease that causes scar tissue to develop on the parts of the kidneys that filter blood and can lead to kidney failure.
 In November 2016, she came down with a bad case of pneumonia and was taken into the hospital when her parents noticed that her eyes were swollen, which seemed unusual.
 After a urine test showed her kidneys were not working well, she was referred to a nephrologist to get a kidney biopsy, and later had to stay multiple nights in the hospital throughout December.

 "I was anxious that I wouldn't be let out of the hospital in time for Christmas," she says.
 Fortunately, she was released from the hospital on Christmas Eve 2016, feeling frail but relieved.
 When her lacrosse teammates found out that she wouldn't be able to join them at practice for a month, they visited her at home to cheer her up and bring her gifts.

 Ellie takes pills for her FSGS every morning and evening.
 She also gets regular blood tests and recently had one blood infusion.
 In the months following her kidney biopsy, she was told to avoid eating sugar, which she remembers was "a little upsetting" given her January birthday, when she had planned on eating cake.

-Even though Ellie hasn’t met very many people with kidney disease, she is excited to be able to help others by doing something she loves.
-“Every single donation is being contributed to AKF, and any type of fundraising is helpful,” she said, making it clear that the running-a-marathon part is optional.
+Even though Ellie has not met very many people with kidney disease, she is excited to be able to help others by doing something she loves.
+"Every single donation is being contributed to AKF, and any type of fundraising is helpful," she said, making it clear that the running-a-marathon part is optional.